-7.9.3 Course registration with one or more SDFs.
+7.9.3.4 Course registration with one or more SDFs.
 If a student has been granted an extension beyond August 31, he or she may register for no more than three courses in the fall semester.
 If a second extension should be granted, a student may register in no more than two new courses for the fall semester.
 A student who registers at the beginning of the academic year for courses in the spring trimester will be required to drop courses which are excess according to this regulation, if SDFs have not been completed in the fall trimester.
 Compliance with this regulation does not necessarily affect the student's full-time status.

-7.9.4 Absolute deadline.
+7.9.4 Failure to meet deadlines.
+If a student has not submitted any outstanding coursework by an established deadline (either the course deadline or other approved extension deadlines), the professor's submitted grade shall be the actual grade earned in the course, calculated with zero assigned to any coursework that is still incomplete.
+The use of non-grade course reports, such as WDR or INC, and amendments to submitted grades in such cases, must be approved by the TST AD Director.

-- 7.9.4.1 Absolute deadline for TST courses.
-There is an absolute deadline beyond which extensions cannot be granted, except by petition to the AD Council.
-The absolute deadline for the submission of work for courses taught in the fall trimester is November 1 of the following year; for courses taught in the spring and summer trimesters it is March 1 of the following year.
-It is expected that the absolute deadline will be rarely utilized. - 7.9.4.2 Absolute deadline for courses taken outside the TST.
-A student taking a course offered by an entity outside the TST having an earlier absolute deadline than that defined in 7.9.4.1 is bound to that earlier deadline. - 7.9.4.3 Failure to meet deadlines.
-If a student has not submitted any outstanding coursework by an established deadline (either the course deadline, the end of the academic year, the absolute deadline or other approved extension deadlines), the professor's submitted grade shall be the actual grade earned in the course, calculated with zero assigned to any coursework that is still incomplete.
-The use of non-grade course reports, such as WDR or INC, and amendments to submitted grades in such cases, must be approved by the TST AD Director.. - 7.9.5 Registration procedures for extended completion of coursework.
+7.9.5 Registration procedures for extended completion of coursework.
 A student who has taken all courses required for his or her program but has not yet completed all coursework or language requirements is not permitted to proceed to the thesis stage.
 Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code